Institutional partners are universities that are committed to scaling undergraduate research.

 Institutions do not need to create a separate course with an instructor, but we understand that the university might require a local course number and an instructor of record who also engages in some minimal number of hours with students.

-CRA has budgeted a one-time $2K for each institutional partner to designate a “local coordinator.”
+CRA has budgeted funding for each institutional partner to designate a “local coordinator.”
 The local coordinator will run the student selection and placement process, make sure that the students are keeping up with the research methods course and their research projects, deal with any issues that arise with the students in the program, answer administrative questions about academic credit or pay, etc. They will not need to be mentoring students on a research project.

 What requirements do students need to meet to participate in the undergraduate research training course?